Herbal and Natural Medicine, Plus Some Regular First Aid

 - High fever: NOTE, will not work in all circumstances; use your discretion and judgment, and proceed with caution.
 1 drop lavender oil added to a bowl of cool water, stirred, and then used to dip a head compress in, lemon water, watermelon eaten, lemongrass tea - best if fresh

-- Yeast infections in women: Coconut oil applied topically and internally, plus a pinch of cinnamon and 1 tbsp canned coconut milk added to beverages.
+- Yeast infections in women: Do your best to reduce stress; consider getting therapy or upping self-care.
+Coconut oil applied topically and internally, plus a pinch of cinnamon and 1 tbsp canned coconut milk added to beverages.
 Experiment with probiotic supplements from a health food store until you find one that works for you.
 A good brand is Ora Organics, though it's expensive.
 Do not exceed 1/4 tsp cinnamon per day.
 If it persists after 1 week discontinue treatment, except the coconut milk and probiotics.
 Those can be taken indefinitely.
 Note: coconut oil cannot be used in combination with latex-based condoms as it causes latex breakages.
+Chronic yeast infections may be a sign of prediabetes or diabetes causing high blood sugar, which can often be helped by a few cups of coffee (no sugar or milk added; unsweetened almond milk and stevia ok) per day, but in this case of course see a doctor as well.

 - High blood pressure, high LDL, and high triglycerides: Go mostly vegan.
 Reduce saturated fat in the diet as much as possible - no coconut oil, no coconut milk, no avocado.
 Avoid or minimize dairy.
 Eat oatmeal every morning, without dairy and cooked as little as possible, or better yet oatmeal soaked in almond milk overnight (muesli).
 Consume 5 cloves of raw garlic, minced, per day along with 1 tbsp nut butter or 3 walnuts per 2.5 cloves of it.
 This is easier if you finely mince up the garlic first, and then "shotgun" it by putting about a teaspoon on it in your mouth then quickly following it up with a big gulp of water.
 Do this on a full stomach.
 You can also incorporate the raw garlic into pestos, hummus, Mediterranean dips, and curry pastes as long as you don't cook any of those after the garlic has been added.
 Feel free to divide the doses of garlic into morning and evening ones.
 If possible, also greatly increase your consumption of foods flavored with hot chiles, such as kimchi, Thai salads, and so on.
 Increase your intake of raw onions.
 Flavor your food with fresh ginger.
 Get really into salads.
 Take 2 tablespoons hawthorn berry powder per day.
 Consider developing a green tea habit.